|Nutritional Guidelines (per serving)|

 - 1/4 teaspoon ground black pepper

 If using regular plain yogurt (not Greek-style yogurt), spoon yogurt into a sieve lined with cheesecloth or coffee filter set over a bowl; cover and refrigerate overnight.
 This process will drain excess moisture from the yogurt and produce a thicker, creamier texture.

-After yogurt has been strained overnight, transfer drained yogurt to a medium bowl, and discard liquid.
+After the yogurt has been strained overnight, transfer drained yogurt to a medium bowl, and discard liquid.

 Meanwhile, in a colander set over a bowl, toss chopped cucumber with 1 teaspoon salt.